seapagan/linux-comfy-chair/README.md

 **Note that the script is geared towards and tested on _server_ versions more than Desktop ones, though should work for both.**

+## Prerequisites

+At absolute minimum, you need a working system that you can log into, either locally or over ssh.
+The only 2 other absolute requirements are that ```git``` and ```sudo``` are installed.
+In 99% of cases this is already the case, however some minimal inages may not have these - for example the standard Docker Ubuntu image does NOT.
+The script will install any other missing base dependencies that are critical for the rest of the script to function.

+## Note: WSL2 (Windows Subsystem for Linux)

+This system has also been tested on Ubuntu 20.04 running under WSL2 and works perfectly as far as I can see with the below caveats:

+* **Do not enable the 'Docker' module in this script**.
+If you wish to use Docker under WSL then please install the '**Docker Desktop**' under windows itself.
+This already is very well and tightly integrated with WSL.
+Just ensure that you have Docker Desktop running in the background.
+As a side effect, your Docker containers in Windows will now run using the WSL so will be proper linux containers.
+* Due to the lack of background services, you will need to manually start Postgresql, Nginx, ssh etc as required.
+I use a script in my home dir so I can enable and disable at will when needed.
+* This may work under WSL version 1, and has worked in the past, however I no longer test against this version of WSL.
+In all cases it is worthwhile and very easy to upgrade to WSL Version 2

+I will continue to ensure compatibility with WSL as I now use this for one of my main development environments.

+## General Information

 The script works on a bare newly installed system and provides the following functionality :

 * Updated to the latest package versions from Ubuntu / Debian upstream.